The Role of Physical Attraction in Your Relationship

 These are plausible theories that have been supported by research and clinical experience—and all are deterministic.
 The biological theory offers that our nature chooses our partners for us (e.g., hormones in love); the latter three psychological explanations contend that partner choice is rooted and shaped in early youth in relation to our parents.
 Relationship therapists usually abide by the theory that they were initially trained in, so it’s no surprise that it’s impossible to get a unanimous agreement between them on attraction.
 Nevertheless, the question that seems to create the biggest debate, even bringing experts from different orientations together against those who share their theories, seems to be: Can a partner who’s never been physically attracted to his or her mate grow this attraction with time?
 This question has produced some very interesting and sometimes heated debates at professional organizations.

 I have to admit that I err on the side of the naysayers.
-In nearly 35 years of practicing couple’s therapy I’ve never seen a partner “get it” when they “never had it” to begin with.
+In nearly 35 years of practicing couples therapy, I’ve never seen a partner “get it” when they “never had it” to begin with.
 I’ve seen a few who “had some” and “grew more,” but even those that were attracted to non-physical aspects of their partners (such as intellect) couldn’t seem to harvest a physical attraction.
-In this sense, you either have it from the beginning or…
+In this sense, you either have it from the beginning or you don't.

-Let me be clear, I’m not saying that a lack of physical attraction will necessarily mean the demise of a marriage.
-Many people live together without physical attraction and/or little to no sexual relations.
+But let me be clear: I’m not saying that a lack of physical attraction will necessarily mean the demise of a marriage.
+Many people live together without physical attraction or little to no sexual relations.
 Other things outweigh physical attraction to these people such as companionship and security.
 Some find their mates interesting and stimulating.
 But to many, this type of relationship may be a so-called “house-of-cards.”
 Consider the following examples: